r-fairhurst/MeetnSleep/README.md

 - Pip
 - Git

-### Cloning the Repository and installing the required packages
+### Cloning The Repository And Installing The Required Packages
 To install the project, you will need to clone the repository and install the required packages.

 ```bash